elimgoodman/elimgoodman.github.io/_posts/2013-09-01-public-play.md

 ---
 {% include JB/setup %}

 **TL;DR:**.
 I'm interested in arcades as a new kind of [third place](http://en.wikipedia.org/wiki/Third_place), one that incorporates what we've learned about game design in the past decade.
-I want to use this post as a way to think about what the arcade of the future could look like>
+I want to use this post as a way to think about what the arcade of the future could look like.

 ###Third Places